hong223/trade-up/README.md

 - Display allocation in the new project calendar per employee<br />

-- Discuss with client abhout the features<br />
+- Discuss with client about the features<br />

 - Add and change the features in the Employee Availability Calendar<br />

-- Discuss with client abhout the UI design about calendar<br />
+- Discuss with client about the UI design about calendar<br />

 - Design the UI design about calendar<br />